Eris: Measuring discord among multidimensional data sources: Proposed solution

-Given a query expression in our algebra, we can evaluate it on a ground instance since every ground instance is an s-instance and the s-table operations do not introduce variables that were not present in the input.
+Given a query expression in our algebra, we can evaluate it on a ground instance since every ground instance is an s-instance and s-table operations do not introduce variables that were not present in the input.
 Further, given a set of ground instances, we can (conceptually) evaluate a query on each element of the set.

-\begin{theorem} Let $q$ be a well-formed query mapping instances of $\Sigma$ to relations $K \tri V$, and let $I$ be an s-instance of $\Sigma$.
-Then $q\banana{I} = \banana{q(I)}$. \end{theorem} \subonly{The proof is in the extended version~\cite{abello21eris}}\tronly{The proof is in Appendix~\ref{appendix.correctness}}, and is similar to correctness proofs for c-tables~\cite{imielinski84jacm}; the main complication is that in s-instances, variables occurring in different tables are intended to refer to the same unknown values, whereas in c-tables such variables are scoped only at the table level. \albertoAddressed{R1:"I would need to have read [18] to understand the correctness of the paper at hand."}
+\begin{theorem} Let $q$ be a well-formed query mapping instances of $\Sigma$ to relations matching $K \tri V$, and let $I$ be an s-instance of $\Sigma$.
+Then $q\banana{I} = \banana{q(I)}$. \end{theorem} The proof is in Appendix~\ref{appendix.correctness}, and is similar to correctness proofs for c-tables~\cite{imielinski84jacm}; the main complication is that in s-instances, variables occurring in different tables are intended to refer to the same unknown values, whereas in c-tables such variables are scoped only at the table level.